-Two types of workplace harassment can lead to liability: quid pro quo harassment and hostile work environment harassment.
+Two types of Florida workplace harassment can lead to liability: quid pro quo harassment and hostile work environment harassment.

 Quid Pro Quo Harassment in Florida

 Quid pro quo means “this for that” in Latin.
-This type of harassment occurs when a manager or supervisor requests sexual favors from an employee in exchange for a raise, promotion, or other benefit.
+This type of harassment occurs when a manager or supervisor requests sexual favors from an employee in exchange for a raise, promotion, or other benefits.
 In other words, the harasser makes employment decisions based on another employee’s agreement to or denial of sexual favors.

 Hostile Work Environment Harassment in Florida